bitcart/bitccl/README.md

 print(bsty.rate())
 ```

-**Note**: running coins' commands require it's daemon running if you are not using BitCCL from BitcartCC deployment.
+**Note**: running coins' commands require it's daemon running if you are not using BitCCL from Bitcart deployment.

 To perform operations requiring a wallet, use upper-case coin symbol, passing xpub/ypub/zpub/xprv/yprv/zprv/electrum seed in it: